Followers

 The Prodigy

-John Quincy Adams - the youthful diplomat
+John Quincy Adams -

 Apprentice Diplomat

 John Quincy Adams was destined to grow up in the shadow of his father, John, an accomplished lawyer, statesman, and politician who helped shape the American Revolution and establish the foundation of the United States, becoming its second chief executive.
 Young John Quincy was born on July 11, 1767, at the family home in Braintree, Massachusetts, which is present-day Quincy.
 His intensely patriotic and accomplished parents influenced his early upbringing and provided him with a classical education.
-The American Revolution unfolded before his eyes as he was among the many people in and around Boston who nervously watched the patriots battled lines of redcoats at Bunker Hill in 1775.
+The American Revolution unfolded before his eyes as he was among the many people in and around Boston who nervously watched the patriots battle lines of redcoats at Bunker Hill in 1775.

 Watching Bunker Hill